-The Office of Aviation serves as an advocate and provider of services that promote and enhance a safe and healthy transportation system in Iowa.
-The Office of Aviation administers several funding programs for airport improvement projects and works as a liaison with the Federal Aviation Administration.
-Office staff emphasizes advocacy, building partnerships, and economic development.
+The Aviation Bureau serves as an advocate and provider of services that promote and enhance a safe and healthy transportation system in Iowa.
+Aviation administers several funding programs for airport improvement projects and works as a liaison with the Federal Aviation Administration.
+Staff emphasizes advocacy, building partnerships, and economic development.

-The Office of Rail Transportation delivers a variety of programs and services to maintain a viable rail infrastructure system in lowa.
-The office administers several programs to improve the safety of highway-railroad crossings, and several programs to assist railroads to improve their trackage.
-The office promotes the importance of the rail system to lowa's economy.
+The Rail Transportation Bureau delivers a variety of programs and services to maintain a viable rail infrastructure system in Iowa.
+They administer several programs to improve the safety of highway-railroad crossings, and several programs to assist railroads to improve their trackage.
+The bureau promotes the importance of the rail system to Iowa's economy.

-The Office of Public Transit promotes a public transportation system that meets the transportation needs of lowans through advocacy, technical assistance, and administration of state and federal funds.
-The office promotes coordination of all public transportation through the designated public transit agencies while providing technical assistance to agencies receiving federal funds.
-The office serves as a liaison with the Federal Transit Administration in distributing funds to transit agencies in lowa.
+The Public Transit Bureau promotes a public transportation system that meets the transportation needs of lowans through advocacy, technical assistance, and administration of state and federal funds.
+They promote coordination of all public transportation through the designated public transit agencies while providing technical assistance to agencies receiving federal funds.
+The bureau serves as a liaison with the Federal Transit Administration in distributing funds to transit agencies in lowa.

-The river section promotes transportation on Iowa's navigable rivers.
-This section also represents Iowa's navigation interests with other state and federal agencies.
+The river section promotes transportation on lowa's navigable rivers.
+This section also represents lowa's navigation interests with other state and federal agencies.